hashicorp/vagrant/website/docs/source/v2/cli/ssh.html.md

 ## Options

-* `-c COMMAND` or `--command COMMAND` - This executes a single SSH command, prints out the stdout and stderr, and exits.
+* `-c COMMAND` or `--command COMMAND` - This executes a single SSH command, prints out the stdout and stderr, and exits. stdin will not be functional on this executed command.

 * `-p` or `--plain` - This does an SSH without authentication, leaving authentication up to the user.